robbert-harms/MDT/docs/_dynamic_modules/parameters.rst

 Parameters
 **********
 Parameters form the building blocks of the compartment models.
-They define how data is provided to the model and form a bridge between the model and the :ref:`concepts_problem_data_models`.
+They define how data is provided to the model and form a bridge between the model and the :ref:`concepts_input_data_models`.

 The type of a parameters determines how the model uses that parameter.
 For example, compare these two parameters::